dong-ping-zhang/quantumalgorithms.org/quantumML/2019-02-12-How-To-QRAM.md

 - _A quantum algorithm that has quantum access to the data structure can perform the mapping
 $U\_X: \ket{i}\ket{0} \to \ket{i}\ket{x(i)} $ and the mapping $V\_X : \ket{j}\ket{0} \to \ket{j}\ket{\widehat{X}}$ for $j \in [d]$ where $\widehat{X} \in \mathbb{R}^n$ has entries $\widehat{X}_i = \norm{x(i)}$ in time $polylog(nd)$_

-The proof consist of builing the following *binary* tree, which is ought to be done as a pre-processing phase of the data before the execution.
-This can be done upon the reception of the data, or while building the quantum circuit before the execution.
+The proof consist of building the following *binary* tree, which is performed as a pre-processing phase of the data before the execution.
+This can be done upon receiving the data, or while building the quantum circuit before the execution.
 Here, you will mostly find what is written in {% cite kerenidis2016recommendation %}.

 I call $x(i)$ a row of the matrix $X$ and I address each of the elements as $x_{ij}$.
 For each row $x(i) \in X$ we build a  binary tree $B_i$ of depth $\lceil \log d\rceil$ with $d$ leaves.
 Each internal node $v$ of the tree stores the sum of the entries of all the leaves of the subtree rooted at $v$, that is, the sum of the 2 childrens.
 The leaf of each tree $B\_i$ stores the value $x_{ij}^2$, along with the sign of $x_{ij}$.
 Organized as such, you can easily verify that the root of the tree stores $\norm{x(i)}^2$.